lokyrech/poc-pubsub/README.md

 # poc-pubsub
-A sample project to understand the usages of micronaut-gcp-pubsub dependency
+A sample project to understand and create a way to create consumers and producers pub/sub with Java custom annotations.